vvhitedog/spectavi/README.md

 showing how individual subroutines can be useful on their own.

-The examples can be seen as integration tests where several subroutines may work together to produce a sensible output from usually *real* data.
+The examples can be seen as integration tests where several subroutines may work together to produce a sensible output from (typically) *real* data.
 The examples are structured in a way that modularly show individual tasks that must be solved in either the MVG or MVS problems, and can be chained together sequentially to produce a useful product using a series of steps.